Public talks by MPE speakers

 Every two years, the institute participates in the "open house" event at the Garching campus.

-Due to Corona there will be no Open House at MPE in 2020.
+This year there will be no Open House at the MPE.

 Since 2008, the institute takes part in the annual "Girl's Day", where girls have the possibility to learn more about a possible career in science and technology.
 The programme and pictures of the most recent event can be found here.